VHS: Video recording

 The original VHS specification had only two video heads.
 When the EP recording speed was introduced, the thickness of these heads was reduced to accommodate the narrower tracks.
 However, this subtly reduced the quality of the SP speed, and dramatically lowered the quality of freeze frame and high speed search.
-Later models implemented both wide and narrow heads, and could use all four during pause and shuttle modes to further improve quality.
+Later models implemented both wide and narrow heads, and could use all four during pause and shuttle modes to further improve quality although machines later combined both pairs into one.
 In machines supporting VHS HiFi (described later), yet another pair of heads was added to handle the VHS HiFi signal.
 Camcorders using the miniaturized drum required twice as many heads to complete any given task.
 This almost always meant four heads on the miniaturized drum with performance similar to a two head VCR with a full sized drum.
 No attempt was made to record Hi-Fi audio with such devices, as this would require an additional four heads to work.
+W-VHS decks could have up to 12 heads in the head drum, of which 11 were active including a flying erase head for erasing individual video fields, and one was a dummy used for balancing the head drum.

 The high tape-to-head speed created by the rotating head results in a far higher bandwidth than could be practically achieved with a stationary head.